-- Other districts include "convenience, parking, and diversity" in their business district; - In Cambridge, "there's every type of shop you can imagine on Mass Ave.--supermarkets, restaurants, Goodwill, Staples.
+- Other districts include "convenience, parking, and diversity" in their business district; - In Cambridge, "there's every type of shop you can imagine on Mass Avenue-supermarkets, restaurants, Goodwill, Staples.
 I'm a fan of that area....
 I think the student population helps.
-There's a lot of diversity there and I really like that." - There is a good retail mix where one can shop at several different kinds of retail during one trip.
+There's a lot of diversity there and I really like that."

+• On Centre Street there is a good retail mix where one can shop at several different kinds of retail during one trip.

-Additional qualitative information came from employees who total over 28,000 and 197,000 for the 0.75-mile and 1.5-miles radii respectively.
+Additional qualitative information came from employees who total over 28,000 and 197,000 for the 0.75-mile and 1.5-mile radii respectively.
 A survey was designed and distributed to employees of office and retail businesses in Nubian Square and yielded important information about employees' shopping habits:

-- 80% purchase lunch during their work hours and 62% purchase breakfast during their work hours; however, these numbers do not necessarily indicate spending on meals in Nubian Square. - Over 20% of employees surveyed said they rarely purchase their meals in the Square during work hours indicating a potential leakage to outside neighborhoods.
-While this leakage may be harming current business sales, it signals an opportunity for current businesses to capture this demand. - Figure 7.3 further breaks down the frequency of employee shopping in Nubian Square specifically.
+- 80% purchase lunch during their work hours and 62% purchase breakfast during their work hours; however, these numbers do not necessarily indicate spending on meals in Nubian Square. - Over 20% of employees surveyed say they rarely purchase their meals in the Square during work hours indicating a potential leakage to outside neighborhoods.
+While this leakage may be harming current business sales, it signals an opportunity for current businesses to capture this demand.

+Figure 7.3 further breaks down the frequency of employee shopping in Nubian Square specifically.

-Figure 7.3: Survey Question: During your work hours, do you purchase food in Nubian Square?
+Figure 7.2: Total Retail Spending and Sales per Household, Nubian Square and Comparison Areas, 2019 Figure 7.3: Survey Question: During your work hours, do you purchase food in Nubian Square?
 If so, how often: